mcollina/pino-roll/README.md

 * `limit.removeOtherLogFiles?`: boolean:
 When true, will remove files not created by the current process.
-When false/undefined, count limiattion will only apply to files created by the current process.
+When false/undefined, count limitation will only apply to files created by the current process.

 * `dateFormat?`: the format for appending the current date/time to the file name.
   When specified, appends the date/time in the provided format to the log file name.